jarokaz/caip-demo/install/README.md

 # AI Platform Notebooks and Deep Learning Containers
 The following instructions are for creating AI Platform Notebooks using `gcloud` command and Cloud Shell.

-## Creating an AI Platform Notebook using GCLOUD command
+## Creating an AI Platform Notebook based on a pre-configured VM image.

 Specific [VM images](https://cloud.google.com/deep-learning-vm/docs/images) are available to suit your choice of framework and processor.
 For example, to create AI Platform Notebook based on the latest Base CPU image (that includes sklearn and pandas)